caleb-stahl/cs190n_Team1_Final_Project/README.md

     * Throughput: Rate at which data is transmitted over a network (Mbps).
     * Bytes Per Transmission Time: Size of the chunk/ RTT of the chunk
     * In Flight: Number of dropped or missing packets.
-* Second, run the CSV that tshark created, following the instruction in the MarkDown cells of `data_processing.ipynb`m  to extract another CSV file containing the features above.
+* Second, run the CSV that tshark created, following the instruction in the MarkDown cells of `data_processing.ipynb` to extract another CSV file containing the features above.
 * Third and finally, place this CSV file in the `data/test_data/` folder of this repository.

 ### 3. Train/Evaluate the Model